Graphic Photos on this page

 The arrows point to a very enlarged left atrium at the arrows

 This cat has ascites, which is fluid buildup in the abdomen.
 If you compare it to the radiograph below it you can see that individual internal organs are not visualized.
 This is because the organs are surrounded by fluid.
 The dark areas are air in the stomach and in the intestines.
-Heart disease is not the only problem that can cause ascites.
-Several other conditions can give this radiographic appearance, especially FIP in cats and cancer.

 This normal cat abdominal radiograph shows all the distinct internal organs for comparison to how the fluid above obscures them